 You may have noticed that your skin has become dryer.
 Some women experience this on their bodies, and describe it as if their ‘skin is crawling with ants’, while for others it’s most marked in a dry and flaky complexion.
 This can be good news if you’ve previously been prone to oily skin and acne, which should now clear up.
 The way to remedy dry skin is to stay hydrated inside and out.
 Keeping your water quota up can help, and swapping to herbal teas that contain less caffeine.

-According to Miss Tania Adib of Twenty-five Harley Street day clinic, the herb Black Cohosh – which can be taken as a tea, is effective for other menopausal symptoms too, such as hot flushes.
+According to Miss Tania Adib, the herb Black Cohosh – which can be taken as a tea, is effective for other menopausal symptoms too, such as hot flushes.
 Miss Adib, who prescribes herbal medication along with more conventional Hormone Replacement Therapy (HRT) to her patients, says: “This has received bad press due to few cases of liver failure, but is widely used in Europe with good safety data, and considered effective.”
 However, it is essential you visit a qualified practitoner with an understanding of all the contraindications associated with this herb.

 4. Burning Tongue